- BY Colin Yeo

 This creates a significant long term problem.
 Many of those treated as ‘withdrawn’ will still be in the UK and will resurface.
 They may lodge a judicial review of the non-compliance refusal if they think it was a mistake by the Home Office or otherwise will renew their asylum claim or make a new one.
 They will become complex cases and will take additional resources to process.
 The Home Office may be making more work for itself in the long run by trying to hit its short-term targets.
 This would be entirely typical behaviour by the department.

-To illustrate the point, consider the number of Albanians who arrived in 2022 and what happened to them.
+To illustrate the point, consider the number of Albanians who have arrived since 2022 and what happened to them.

 What happens to all the newly recognised refugees?

-An amazing 23,000 grants of asylum were made between June and September 2023.
+Over 50,000 grants of asylum were made between in the second half of 2023.
 All of those newly recognised refugees moved from being supported by the Home Office to either standing on their own two feet or being supported by their local authority.
 Or they fell through the gap and ended up homeless.

 After several years of enforced idleness, it is no surprise if only a small percentage manage to find a job in the short space of time the Home Office gives them between issuing their new immigration papers and evicting them from their asylum accommodation.